As an Amazon Associate I earn from qualifying purchases.

 Step 1: In a large mixing bowl, mix all the ingredients using your hands.

-Step 2: Use your hands or a small cookie scoop to divide and shape the mixture into tablespoon-sized peanut butter balls.
-Transfer them to a silicone mat or parchment-lined baking tray and freeze for 30 minutes.
+Step 2: Then, use your hands or a small cookie scoop to divide and shape the mixture into tablespoon-sized peanut butter balls.
+Next, transfer them to a silicone mat or parchment-lined baking tray and freeze for 30 minutes.

 If it’s too wet, add more oats.
 If it’s too dry, add a little more peanut butter.